CouncilofLorien/counciloflorien.github.io/docs/cards/O/orc-warband.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
-> > Orcs.
-Five strikes.
-If played on a company that has already faced an Orc attack this turn, Orc-warband receives +3 prowess.
-"Then the whole company began to run with the long loping strides of Orcs.
-They kept no order, thrusting, jostling, and cursing; yet their speed was very great." ---LotRIII
+> > _Orcs._ Five strikes.
+If played on a company that has already faced an Orc attack this turn, Orc-warband receives +3 prowess. <br>_"Then the whole company began to run with the long loping strides of _Orcs._ They kept no order, thrusting, jostling, and cursing; yet their speed was very great."_ ***---LotRIII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【6/&ndash;】</div>